TableauBits/Morrigu/.github/README.md

 * A somewhat recent [CMake](https://cmake.org/) version (tested on 3.18.2, but versions a bit older should work);
 * The [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) (the newest version available).

+## Vulkan shaders
+To get the vulkan renderer working, you will have to to launch the `compile.sh` script located in `resources/shaders` to compile the Vulkan shaders.
+Note that due to how engine files are handled, you will have to compile these shaders before using cmake.

+If it helps you going, you can take a look at my [MSVC tasks](https://gist.github.com/Ithyx/6b81d75ad732ce785a198ecedc047fd8) for VS Code.

 ## Compiling
 Morrigu is compiled as a static library, and should be linked against by another application.
 To debug and provide examples, this repository includes a "Sandbox" project, and a `CMakeLists.txt` to go along.
 To compile everything (while making an out of source build), run the following commands:
 ### MSVC